katlab/katlab.github.io/pubs.md

 >An up-to-date list can be found on [pubmed](http://www.ncbi.nlm.nih.gov/pubmed?term=artavanis-tsakonas%20k%5BAuthor%5D)

+**Stabilization of an unusual salt bridge in ubiquitin by the extra C-terminal domain of the proteasome-associated deubiquitinase UCH37 as a mechanism of its exo specificity.**
+Morrow ME, Kim MI, Ronau JA, Sheedlo MJ, White RR, Chaney J, Paul LN, Lill MA, Artavanis-Tsakonas K, Das C.
+Biochemistry.
+2013 Apr 25.

 **How helminths use excretory secretory fractions to modulate dendritic cells.**
 White RR, Artavanis-Tsakonas K.
 Virulence.
 2012 Nov 15;3(7).